 In giving effect to these guidelines and the political realities of the Yemen situation, the links that make up an integrated mission as elaborated in working arrangements should recognise that UNDP has the lead role in provision of UN technical assistance, as per the UN electoral needs assessment, with all the associated administrative and financial authorities and responsibilities to donors.
-Nonetheless, the project must operate within the framework of SC resolution 2051 (2012) which in essence mandates the Special Adviser to lead UN political support to the transition.
+Nonetheless, the project must operate within the framework of SC resolution 2051 (2012) which in essence mandates the Special Political Mission to lead UN political support and coordination of UN and international assistance to the transition.
+How to achieve this in a

 Within the Yemen context, the Special Adviser on Yemen (and the Department of Political Affairs in support of the SG) are obligated by SC resolution 2051 to maintain political and policy oversight over the UN's electoral support activities in Yemen.
 UNDP is the lead provider of UN assistance.
-To ensure harmonisation and to work within clear lines of accountability and operational responsibility, the identification of the most beneficial formal and structural links between the Special Adviser and the electoral project is urged.
+To ensure harmonisation and to work within clear lines of accountability and operational responsibility, the identification of the most beneficial formal and structural links between the Special Political Mission and the electoral project is urged.
+A structure or framework within this relationship can work effectively and should be defined within the Project Document.